Three reasons: you know they'll keep getting cheaper, electronics manufacturers are getting more efficient, and all TVs are (basically) alike.

 It's your TV.

-In today's prices, a TV cost nearly $10,000 in 1939 when it was only 12-inches across and looked like a mini-fridge made out of mahogany.
-Today, you can find an infinitely superior version -- flatter, clearer, more colorful, nearly three times the size -- for about $300, writes Brent Cox in a wonderful post at The Awl.
+In today's prices, a TV cost nearly $10,000 in 1939 when it was only 12 inches across and looked like a mini-fridge made out of mahogany.
+Today, you can find an infinitely superior version—flatter, clearer, more colorful, nearly three times the size—for about $300, writes Brent Cox in a wonderful post at The Awl.

 In a classic deflation crisis, consumers expect prices to fall, so they hold off spending, which weakens the economy, which results in falling prices.
 This creates a self-fulfilling loop where expectations of falling prices ends with lower prices.
 Something like that happens every December for electronics.
 We wait until Black Friday to start shopping for Christmas electronics, and often we keep waiting for last-minute-clearance-super-sales, anticipating prices to fall as stores have to clear out their inventory.

-"People used to pay additional to get a Sony Trinitron," Riddhi Patel, director of television systems at IHS iSuppli, told Andrew Martin of the New York Times.
+"People used to pay additional to get a Sony Trinitron," Riddhi Patel, director of television systems at IHS iSuppli, told Andrew Martin of The New York Times.
 "But the industry has trained the consumer that any time there is a new technology, if they wait six months the price will come down."

-If you prefer your price analysis served in simple supply vs. demand terms: TV prices kept falling past December 25th because demand isn't strong enough to support a higher price come December 24th.
+If you prefer your price analysis served in simple supply vs. demand terms: TV prices kept falling past December 25 because demand isn't strong enough to support a higher price come December 24.

-2. Because manufacturers have become really efficient
+2. Manufacturers have become really efficient.

 This is a familiar storyline in the electronics world.
 Whizbang product debuts.
 Early adopters clamor for it.
 Rich people buy it.
 Other companies replicate it.
 Supply chains improve.
 Costs plummet.
 So do prices.
 Late adopters buy more.
 Profit margins narrow.
 Manufacturers find that the cash-cow has all but dried up.